alifiaganjaraharja/NYC-TLC/README.md

 **NOTE**: For this question, the analysis is only done for the Green and Yellow Taxi because the FHV dataset doesn't include Trip Duration fields.

+- **Green Taxi**

+See the full visualization of the line chart of Green Taxi [here](https://github.com/alifiaganjaraharja/NYC-TLC/blob/main/visualizations/%5BNYC%5D-TripDuration-GreenTaxi.pdf)